Jayesh-Dev21/C-webserver/logs/README.md

 # Server Logs

-Here, I have provide a smaple log of the server
+Here, I have provided a sample log of the server